kematzy/stormpath-ruby-samples/sinatra/README.md

     [2013-05-03 11:38:19] INFO  WEBrick::HTTPServer#start: pid=9304 port=9292
     ```

-1. Visit the now-running site in your browser at http://0.0.0.0:9292
+4. Visit the now-running site in your browser at http://0.0.0.0:9292

-		Note: You will need to first create a user with the application before being able
-		before being able to authenticate that user.
-Users existing in your Stormpath database
-		already will not be automatically propagated to the sample app's internal database.
+Note: You will need to first create a user with the application before being able to authenticate that user.
+Users existing in your Stormpath database already will not be automatically propagated to the sample app's internal database.
 This is merely a limitation of the sample app and not of Stormpath's SDKs.

 ## Common Use Cases